BerkeleyLab/upcxx/INSTALL.md

 The current release is known to work on the following configurations:

 * Apple macOS/x86\_64 (smp and udp conduits):
-    - The most recent Xcode release for each macOS release is well-tested
+    - The most recent Xcode release for each macOS release is generally well-tested
         + It is suspected that any Xcode (ie Apple clang) release 8.0 or newer will work
     - Free Software Foundation g++ (e.g., as installed by Homebrew or Fink) version 6.4.0 or newer should also work

-    At the time of the 2023.3.0 release of UPC++, we have tested only very lightly on macOS 13 "Ventura".
-We welcome reports of success or failure on macOS 13.
+    At the time of the 2023.9.0 release of UPC++, we have tested only lightly on macOS 13 "Ventura" and macOS 14 "Sonoma".
+    We welcome reports of success or failure on macOS 13 and/or 14.

 * Linux/x86\_64 with one of the following compilers:
     - g++ 6.4.0 or newer